ZbigniewKopertowski/assist-iot-documentation/docs/source/horizontal_planes/smart/vpn_enabler.rst

 Local code development
 **********************
+The source code is publicly available in `GitHub <https://github.com/assist-iot/vpn>`_.

 1. Install WireGuard and WireGuard tools in the machine: https://www.wireguard.com/install/
 2. Create a WireGuard network interface for testing.
 A configuration file example for creating the interfacecan be found at the section below.